FraMan97/kairos/README.md

 #### Upload Flow (Client A puts a file)

 * **Client A** (the uploader) starts the node (kairos `start`), creates its .onion service and registers itself with a **Bootstrap Server**.
 Other peers (Clients B, C, D...) do the same.
-* **Client A** runs kairos `put` with a file and a release_time.
+* **Client A** runs kairos `put` with file-path and release-time flags.
 * **Client A**'s backend generates a unique random AES key for each file block, encrypts the block, and fragments it using Reed-Solomon.
-The key is then split using Shamir's Secret Sharing, with each key fragment being paired with a specific data chunk.
+The key is first encrypted using Drand time-lock encryption, targeting the specific beacon round corresponding to the release_time.
+This time-locked key is then split using Shamir's Secret Sharing, with each key fragment being paired with a specific data chunk
 * **Client A** contacts the `Bootstrap Server` to request a list of active nodes (e.g. it receives Clients B, C, D).
 * **Client A** generates a FileManifest mapping which chunk will go to which peer (e.g. chunk 1 -> Client B, chunk 2 -> Client C...) and sets the release_time.
 This manifest does not contain chunk data.
 * **Client A** signs and uploads this FileManifest to the `Bootstrap Server`.
 The server stores it.